vinesmsuic/Bot-Chen/README.md

 # Chen The Discord Bot
 A fun discord bot.
-The bot is named "Chen".
+The bot is named after the
+Bakeneko "Chen(橙)" from the touhou series.

 ## Built with:
 * Discord.js - The Discord Library